mehdavi786/Voice-Cloning---DLP-Project/README.md

 This project aims to **train a voice cloning model** that can generate singing-style audio from new lyrics in the **style of a specific artist**—for example, Atif Aslam.
 The system takes `.wav` audio files of songs (in Urdu) and corresponding **Roman Urdu** lyrics to train a custom TTS (Text-to-Speech) model.
 Once trained, it can synthesize new audio from any input lyrics in the artist's voice.

-> 🧠 **Note:** Accuracy is not the priority.
-The focus is on completing end-to-end training and generation.

 ---

 ## 📁 Project Structure